therealPaulPlay/root-firmware/README.md

 # root-firmware

-Firmware for ROOT devices.
-Built in Go with a focus on pricacy, security, and observability.
+Firmware for ROOT camera devices.
+Built in Go with a focus on privacy, security, and observability.